mikgroup/sigpy/README.md

 sigpy
 =====
-This is a Python package for signal reconstruction.
+This is a Python package for signal reconstruction, with GPU support using cupy.

 Requirements
 ------------
 This package requires python3, numpy, scipy, pywavelets, and numba.

-For optional gpu support, the package requires cupy, and for optional parallel programming support, the package requires mpi4py.
+For optional gpu support, the package requires cupy.

+For optional distributed programming support, the package requires mpi4py.
-The easiest way to setup for this package is to install python3 through Anaconda.

 Installation through Anaconda
 -----------------------------